stennety/mywebsite/_drafts/advanced-application-configuration.md

 ---
-layout: post
+layout: "post"
-title: Advanced Application Configuration
+title: "Advanced Application Configuration"
 ---

 In the past I described how basic application configuration can be done in different ways (see [Split configuration and code](/2015/08/17/split-configuration-and-code.html)).
 Environment variables are nowdays the way to go, but they also have some constrains.
 I will describe them and show some additional concepts which can't/shouldn't replace environment variables completely, but can complement them if needed.

 <!--more-->

 ## The constrains of environment variables